kylethayer/culture-debugging-study-data/Study 1/study_1_data_fields.md

 25. **"vizCodeEditDistance"**: The edit distance from the previous code visualization execution

-26. **"vizCode"**

-27. **"sessionAnyEdits"**: Boolean.
+26. **"sessionAnyEdits"**: Boolean.
 Was the code ever edited during the browser session?

-28. "sessionNumVizSessions": How many code execution visualization sessions were there in the browser session.
+27. "sessionNumVizSessions": How many code execution visualization sessions were there in the browser session.

-29. "sessionCharLengthRangeDelta": For a browser session, the difference between the shortest and longest code (measured in characters).
+28. "sessionCharLengthRangeDelta": For a browser session, the difference between the shortest and longest code (measured in characters).

-30. "sessionTotalStepsInViz": How many total steps were taken in all code execution visualizations in the browser session.
+29. "sessionTotalStepsInViz": How many total steps were taken in all code execution visualizations in the browser session.

-31. "sessionSumCodeEditDistance": Sum of all edit distances of the code durring the browser session.
+30. "sessionSumCodeEditDistance": Sum of all edit distances of the code durring the browser session.

-32. "duplicateCodeCount":
+31. "duplicateCodeCount":

-33. "sessionAnyDupCode": Was any code run this browser session identical to code run by another user.
+32. "sessionAnyDupCode": Was any code run this browser session identical to code run by another user.

-34. "Student.teacher.ratio": Student teacher ration of the IP address country.
+33. "Student.teacher.ratio": Student teacher ration of the IP address country.
 Data source: https://data.worldbank.org/indicator/SE.PRM.ENRL.TC.ZS

-35. "GDP.per.capita": Gross Domestic Product per capita of the IP address.
+34. "GDP.per.capita": Gross Domestic Product per capita of the IP address.
 Data source https://data.worldbank.org/indicator/NY.GDP.PCAP.CD

-36. "ctr": Country based on IP address.
+35. "ctr": Country based on IP address.
 Should be equivalent to "Country", though could be different string (e.g., "United States" vs. "USA").

-37. **"pdi"**: Hofstede's Power Distance Indicator for the country.
+36. **"pdi"**: Hofstede's Power Distance Indicator for the country.
 Data source: https://geerthofstede.com/research-and-vsm/dimension-data-matrix/

-38. "idv": Hofstede's Individualism score for the country.
+37. "idv": Hofstede's Individualism score for the country.
 Data source: https://geerthofstede.com/research-and-vsm/dimension-data-matrix/

-39. "mas": Hofstede's Masculinity score for the country.
+38. "mas": Hofstede's Masculinity score for the country.
 Data source: https://geerthofstede.com/research-and-vsm/dimension-data-matrix/

-40. "uai": Hofstede's Uncertainty Avoidance score for the country.
+39. "uai": Hofstede's Uncertainty Avoidance score for the country.
 Data source: https://geerthofstede.com/research-and-vsm/dimension-data-matrix/

-41. "ltowvs": Hofstede's Long-Term Orientation score for the country.
+40. "ltowvs": Hofstede's Long-Term Orientation score for the country.
 Data source: https://geerthofstede.com/research-and-vsm/dimension-data-matrix/

-42. "ivr": Hofstede's Indulgent vs. Restraint score for the country.
+41. "ivr": Hofstede's Indulgent vs. Restraint score for the country.
 Data source: https://geerthofstede.com/research-and-vsm/dimension-data-matrix/